interplaynetary/free-association/README.md

 **For example:** If you are 50% of my total-recognition, and I am 10% of your total-recognition, our mutual-recognition is 10%, the minimum of the both.

-*Taking the minimum of both shares ensures reciprocity in proportion*
+*Taking the minimum of both shares ensures reciprocity in proportion.*

-*Mutual-recognition is the peer-2-peer social-validation of eachother's efforts as well as the social-validation of use-values/utility."*
+*Mutual-recognition is the peer-2-peer social-validation of eachother's efforts as well as the social-validation of use-values/utility.*

 *Interestingly  we don't have to keep a ledger of objects whose definitions are centrally defined, there is no universal definition of object-hood (of what constitutes objects), but a distributed recognition of the social-utility of contributions!*